qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Using data-defined override for labeling
 ----------------------------------------

-With the |dataDefined| :sup:`Data defined override` function, the settings for the labeling are overridden by entries in the attribute table or expressions based on them.
+With the |dataDefine| :sup:`Data defined override` function, the settings for the labeling are overridden by entries in the attribute table or expressions based on them.
 This feature can be used to set values for most of the labeling options described above.